jazzband/django-axes/docs/5_customization.rst

     AXES_LOCKOUT_PARAMETERS = ["ip_address", ["username", "user_agent"]]

-This way, axes will lock out users using ip_address and/or combination of username and user agent
+This way, axes will lock out users using ip_address or combination of username and user_agent

 Example of callable ``AXES_LOCKOUT_PARAMETERS``: